Ten tips for choosing your accommodation in Spain

 Check what’s included in your price

 The price of the room may include additional services.
-For example, ask whether you have any meals included.
+For example, ask whether any meals are included.
 More often than not, breakfast or half board (breakfast and one meal) is included, and sometimes full board or the minibar service in the room are too.
 Also ask about other services depending on your needs, such as the Internet connection or air conditioning in the room, the pick-up or transfer service to the airport, whether there are laundry facilities, a swimming pool or gym, places to park, etc.

 Confirm check-in time